 But you do you honey boo- if you need to knock out a lower interest rate loan first because it weighs on your mind, go for it.

 By changing your mindset around how much debt you have, you’ll take back control over your money.
-So instead of looking at your collective debt of $75,000, break it into pieces.
-Say your debt looks like this:
+(We go way deeper on this strategy in our debt payoff course!)

 Step Three: Know Your Priorities